-- Pride of ownership — you can modify your car as you please.
+- You can modify your car as you please.

-- Car buying is more economical in the long run unless you buy and trade-in regularly.
+- Car buying is more economical over the long term.

-- Increased flexibility — you can easily sell the car whenever you want.
+- You have more flexibility since you can sell the car whenever you want.

 Disadvantages of Car Buying

-- Trade-in or selling hassles when you're ready to get rid of your car
+- You face possible trade-in or selling hassles when you decide to get your next car.

-- More of your ready cash is tied up in a car, which depreciates, rather than an investment that appreciates.
+- More of your ready cash is tied up in a car, which depreciates in value.

-It is ultimately up to the smart car buyer to weigh the pros and cons, determine what their needs are, and what best suits their lifestyle.
+Buying frees you from the oversight that's involved in leasing.
+The car is yours to do with as you wish.
+Ultimately, it's up to smart car buyers to weigh the pros and cons, determine their needs and decide what choice best suits their lifestyle.